gavdraper/gavdraper.github.io/_drafts/sql-server-2017-graph-database.md

 AS you can see the new graph syntax make navigating through different levels of a graph a lot simpler than the many to many representation you;d have if you tried to implement this in a relational database.

-Just to flex the graph database features a bit more let's now imagine that we want to list all the friends two people have in common...
+Just to flex the graph database features a bit more let's now imagine that we want to list all the friends Clair and Luke have in common...

 {% highlight sql %}
+SELECT
+	Person.FirstName,
+	Person2.FirstName,
+	FriendOfPErson.FirstName
+FROM
+	Person Person,
+	Person FriendOfPerson,
+	Friend,
+	Person Person2,
+	Friend Friend2
+WHERE
+	MATCH
+	(
+	    Person-(Friend)->FriendOfPerson<-(Friend2)-Person2
+	)
+	AND person.FirstName='Claire'
+	AND person2.FirstName = 'Luke'
 {% endhighlight %}

+Notice in this match statement we have the flow going both way -> and <-.
+This is saying get me all of Clairs Friends and for each of them get me all their friends where their friends name is luke.
+The inserts above have no common friends between these two people, try adding a common thread using the insert syntax above and running this query again to see the matches.